How to Keep Cool at Disney

 Sunglasses

+The sun is almost always shining at Disney.
 One of the best ways to keep the sun out of your eyes is to wear sunglasses.
-It is best to have a pair that offer excellent UV protection.
-But honestly, any pair of sunglasses will do.
+It is best to have a pair that offers excellent UV protection.
+There are lots of cute Disney-themed sunglasses too!

 Cooling Towels